warren/perdicis-notes/content/The internet game decathlon.md

 - [Letterle](https://edjefferson.com/letterle/) - Guess the individual letter
 - [Turdle](https://turdle.xyz/) - Guess the order of the jumping turtles
 - [Eldrow](https://www.simn.me/eldrow/) - Reverse Wordle.
 The algorithm guesses your Wordle word!
+- [Doctordle](https://doctordle.org/doctordle) - Medical Wordle.
+Diagnose a patient.
+Lowkey requires you have a medical degree to have any shot at these puzzles

 ### Internet games (competitively viable)
 - [Super Auto Pets](https://teamwood.itch.io/super-auto-pets) - simple turn-based battle royale you can get on phones and play with friends.
 Good for road trips